AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account_user.html.markdown

 # aviatrix_account_user

-The AccountUser resource allows the creation and management of Aviatrix User Accounts.
+The aviatrix_account_user resource allows the creation and management of Aviatrix User Accounts.

 ## Example Usage